liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 class to extend the `BaseJSPFormNavigatorEntry` class and implement the `FormNavigatorEntry` interface, both with respect to your Form Navigator's form model bean class.
 Using annotations, you registered your entry class as an OSGi service.
-Then you implemented all of the entry methods to relate your entry to a Form Navigator, category, and JSP, populate your entry's request object, and target your servlet context to your bundle.
+Then you implemented all the entry methods to relate your entry to a Form Navigator, category, and JSP, populate your entry's request object, and target the servlet context to your bundle.

 If you're curious about what a working entry implementation looks like, check out the example entry class next.